 The bottom line

 The key to making Facebook marketing work for you is providing great content that engages your fans.
-Facebook Insights are a great way to tap into that information, and Social Campaigns can take you even further.
+Facebook Insights are a great way to tap into that information, and promotions can take you even further.

 This information will help you make the connection with your fans, align with their needs, and successfully promote your business or organization.